 Do you find yourself visiting casinos in Georgia more often than desired?
 If so, it may be wise to consider self-exclusion as a solution.
-Though there is no compulsive gambling prevention program for the whole state, this does not mean you cannot act independently.
+Though no compulsive gambling prevention program exists for the whole state, this does not mean you cannot act independently.
 Here are three steps to help you get back in control:

 - Self-exclude from the casinos or other gambling places you most often visit;

 - Take a friend with you when you do so; and

 - Develop an alternative activity plan to replace the time spent at casinos.

 By taking these steps, you can reduce triggers and gain greater control over your life.
 Through self-exclusion, you can start making positive changes to protect yourself and those around you.
 So, why wait?
 Start today!